-- 1. Performed soil borings to identify presence of ledge rock, soil types, and ground water depth - 2.
+- 1. Performed soil borings and preliminary engineering - 2.
 Identified and evaluated options for the sewer gravity versus low pressure - 3.
-Prepared preliminary design - 4.
-Met with LPS representative (eOne vendor) to evaluate their system and get their design assistance - 5.
-Spoke to numerous municipalities that have LPS systems to determine pros and cons - 6.
-Prepared preliminary cost estimates both internally and via local contractor - 7.
-Prepared Public information meeting presentation and materials
+Met with LPS representative (eOne vendor) to evaluate their system and get their design assistance - 4.
+Spoke to numerous municipalities that have LPS systems to determine pros and cons - 5.
+Prepared preliminary design and estimates and held Public Information meeting (October 2016) - 6.
+Finalized design and went out to bid - 7.
+Evaluated bids and prepared for this meeting